 Some highlights for me:

 Tony Hale.
 It’s great to see him show range as a bumbling, soft-spoken professorial type and a thumb twirling, “mustache twisting” villainous intellectual.
-He’s so likable as Mr. Benedict–and he’s so arrogant, creepy, and damaged as Mr. Curtain.
+He’s so quirky and likable as Mr. Benedict–and he’s so arrogant, creepy, and damaged as Mr. Curtain.

 Kristen Schaal.
 She puts in her usual solid performance—here she’s funny, slightly rude, but sweet underneath it all.
 She’s a national treasure.